 There will be two (2) take home mid-term exams and a take home final.
 Each exam will cover the assigned readings and class lectures and will be cumulative.
-You are free to use your lecture notes, the DSM-5, and any other written or online resources you deem helpful.
+You are free to use your lecture notes, the DSM-5-TR, and any other written or online resources you deem helpful.
 However, this is an individual project-you may not consult with any other person.
-The exams will consist of eight case studies from which you will make appropriate DSM-5 diagnoses.
+The exams will consist of eight case studies from which you will make appropriate DSM-5-TR diagnoses.
 Exam answers will be in a multiple-choice format.
 Midterm exams 1 and 2 must be completed by 11:59pm the following Wednesday after they have been opened.
-The final exam is due December 14 by 11:59pm.